 These travel pants are amazing.
-I will wear them here in New York in my daily life, which is saying something.
+I wear them all the time here in New York City, which is saying something.
 They’re comfy, durable, stylish, and packed with features.
 I’d wear these to happy hour with work colleagues, rock climbing in the park (I already have), or biking around the city.
 Awesome travel pants.

 That’s right.
 Back to back winner.
 Bluffworks pants really are that good.
 Perfect for the boardroom or the bouldering wall, the sleek silhouette and durability ensure that you can wear these on the go and still look professional.
+See above.

 Best Budget Travel Pants: Uniqlo Ultra Stretch Flat Front Fit Chino ($39)

-Before you say anything, this is not just a list of Chino pants.
+Before you panic, this is not just a list of chino pants.
 The stretch fit jeans are also fantastic travel pants, but they don’t pack quite as small or as light as the chinos, so I had to include the best of the best here.

-Thanks to the stretch material, these slim fit pants fit great.
-You really only have to worry about your waist size while picking out the pants (every pair of pants is the same length—34”), so just make sure the waist is what you want.
+Thanks to the stretch material, these slim fit pants fit absurdly well.
+You really only have to worry about your waist size while picking out Uniqlo pants since every pair of pants is the same length—34”.
 I cuff my pants (#hipster), but if that’s not for you, Uniqlo does on-site hemming for free.

 These are ultra stretch pants.
 What more do I need to say?
 They don’t ride up in the crotch the way other slim fit pants do, and after a few washes these pants get so soft you’ll feel like you’re swaddled in merino wool for a fraction of the price.

 Again, style is totally up to you—some people like looking like an REI catalogue come to life—but I enjoy the way these pants seamlessly (see what I did there?) fit into city life on the road.
 Not every trip includes hiking a mountain, but even when it does, you’re probably gonna grab a few beers at the local watering hole afterwards to celebrate.
-Why not look slick as heck with pants that actually fit?
+Why not look like a regular human with pants that actually fit?

 Packing is where the budget nature of these pants starts to become apparent.
-They don’t handle rolling quite as well as their travel pants counterparts, and might wrinkle a little bit.
+They don’t handle rolling quite as well as other travel pants, and might wrinkle a little bit.
 It’s nothing to worry about, but they aren’t space age material.
-If looking pressed and fresh is a concern, these might not be the pants for you.
+If looking pressed and fresh all the time is a concern, these might not be the travel pants for you.